 We know that the connection between mental health and addiction is intricately linked and trying to figure out which came first is not always an easy task.
 If a young person is experiencing loneliness or another mental health condition, the use of alcohol and drugs may help them to cope; giving them self-confidence, connecting them to a group of people doing the same as them.
 Yet, all of this is only a short-term solution to the underlying problems.

 Young people can start to use drugs and alcohol as a way of coping, not knowing that they are covering up a mental health condition.
 Long-term use of drugs and alcohol will hide a serious mental health condition, which might only get diagnosed later in adult life when they come out of addiction.

-We also know this is just as much the opposite way round.
-Addiction can be a triggering factor to mental health conditions in a young person.
+We also know this is just as much the opposite way around.
+Addiction can be a triggering factor for mental health conditions in a young person.
 Those with a family history of mental health conditions can be predisposed to poor mental health, so the use of alcohol and drugs can rapidly start this process off for them.